chhetri123/TourSearchingAPI/README.md

 ### **TourSearchingAPI**

 This is tour API .
-In this API there are special inpoints that  you can find the best place to visit nearer from your location.
+In this API there are special endpoints that  you can find the best place to visit nearer from your location.
 And you can get all tours , create new one ,and edit and delete tours .There are also special endpoints requirement like authentication , authorization etc .

 **Documentation**